SerpentSkis/ChatServer/README.md

 # JavaChatServer
 Java chat server from "scratch" utilizing websockets with Java NIO Channels, Non-blocking IO, and Selectors.
-Packets are read bitwise and encrypted using SHA1.
+Packets are read using bit manipulations and encrypted using SHA1.

 Also have a functional andriod app that cannnect with the browser client.